 The most important information in the gross description will involve the identification of any abnormal tissue such as a tumour.
 The description of any abnormal areas will also include the size, colour, shape, and relationship to the surrounding normal tissue.
-The number of abnormal areas will also be documented.
-Often the ‘feel’ of the abnormal tissue is also described.
+The distance from the abnormal tissue to the cut edge of the tissue will also be measured.
+This area is called the margin.

-During the gross examination, pieces of the tissue will be ‘sampled’ and submitted for microscopic examination.
+During the gross examination, pieces of the tissue will be selected and submitted for microscopic examination.
 The gross description will describe any areas of tissue sampled and the relationships between the sampled tissue.
-All sampled tissues are placed in labelled ‘blocks’ or ‘cassettes’ which help your pathologist identify them later.
+All sampled tissues are placed in labelled blocks or cassettes which help your pathologist identify them later.
 Each block becomes a slide which is then examined under the microscope by the pathologist.